aoterodelaroza/aoterodelaroza.github.io/_critic2/99_examples/example_11_01_simple-integration.md

 integrated in them.

-These operations can be all done within critic2 cheaply and without generating any additional files, using the following input:
+These operations can be all done within critic2 cheaply and without generating any additional files using the following input:
 ~~~
 crystal CHGCAR
 load AECCAR0